davidpomerenke/untweeted/README.md

-# _UN_ REPORTED
+# UNREPORTED 🇺🇳📓

-x/bsky/... bot that posts about new reports as they are released
+Bluesky + X bot that posts about new reports as they are released.